-Objects of Inquiry
+Objects of Inquiry: Text and Translation

-SCENE 1: Cio-Cio-San shows Pinkerton her box of possessions
+SCENE 1: Cio-Cio-San shows Pinkerton her box of possessions.

 PINKERTON: Vieni, amor mio!
 Vi piace la casetta?
 Come, my love!
-Do you like the house?

-BUTTERFLY: Signor F. B. Pinkerton Mr. F. B. Pinkerton

-Perdono ... io vorrei ... pochi oggetti da donna ...
-Sorry ...
-I'd like ... a few lady's things ...
+Do you like the house? виттекгцу: Signor B. F. Pinkerton Perdono io vorrei pochi oggetti da donna Mr. B. F. Pinkerton Sorry I'd like a few lady's things pinkerton: Dove sono?

-PINKERTON: Dove sono?
 Where are they?
 She indicates the lacquer box.

-BUTTERFLY: Sono qui ... vi dispiace?
-They're here ... does that bother you?

-Slightly surprised, he smiles, then invites her to show him.

-PINKERTON: O perché mai, mia bella Butterfly?
+BUTTERFLY: Sono qui vi dispiace?
+They're here does that bother you?
+Slightly surprised, he smiles, then invites her to show him. рілкевтол: O perché mai, mia bella Butterfly?
 Why would it bother me, my beautiful Butterfly?

-One by one, she takes the objects from the box.
+One by one, she takes the objects from the box. виттекғцу: Fazzoletti.

-BUTTERFLY: Fazzoletti.
 La pipa.
 Una cintura.
+Un piccolo fermaglio.
+Uno specchio.
+Un ventaglio.
 A handkerchief.
 A pipe.
 A belt.

-Un piccolo fermaglio.
-Uno specchio.
-Un ventaglio.
 A little brooch.
 A mirror.
 A fan.
 PINKERTON: (seeing a little jar) Quel barattolo?
 The jar?
 BUTTERFLY: Un vaso di tintura.
-A pot of rouge.
+A pot of rouge. pinkerton: Ohibò!

-PINKERTON: Ohibò!
 Oh!

-BUTTERFLY: Vi spiace? ...
+BUTTERFLY: Vi spiace?
 Via!
-You don't like it? ...
+You don't like it?
 I'll get rid of it!

-He pulls a long, narrow case out of the box.
+He pulls a long, narrow case out of the box. pinkerton: E quello?

-PINKERTON: E quello?
 What's this?
 BUTTERFLY: (very seriously) Cosa sacra e mia.
 Something sacred that belongs to me.
 PINKERTON: (with curiosity) E non si può vedere?
 Can I see?
 BUTTERFLY: C'è troppa gente.
 Perdonate.
 There are too many people here.
 Excuse me.
 She disappears into the house, taking the case with her.

-GORO: (approaching Pinkerton and whispering into his ear)

-È un presente del Mikado a suo padre ...
-It's a present from the Mikado to her father ...

-coll'invito ... with an invitation to ...

-He makes a gesture of slicing open his own stomach.

-PINKERTON: (softly, to Goro) E ... suo padre?
-And ... her father?
+GORO: (approaching Pinkerton and whispering into his ear) È un presente del Mikado a suo padre coll'invito It's a present from the Mikado to her father with an invitation to He makes a gesture of slicing open his own stomach.
+PINKERTON: (softly, to Goro) E suo padre?
+And her father?
 GORO: Ha obbedito.
 He obeyed.